-Cherubino exits and Figaro addresses the Count's bedroom door.
+NARRATOR: Cherubino exits and Figaro addresses the Count's bedroom door.

-No, my very worthy lord and master, you have not got her yet.
+No, my most worthy lord and master, you have not got her yet.
 What did you once say to me, "Because you are a count, you fancy yourself clever."
-Did I really hear that right?
-A child could rebut your argument.
-And how came you to be the rich and powerful Count Almaviva?
+A child could refute you.

+How came you to be the rich and powerful Count Almaviva?
 Why truly all you needed to do to attain such a lofty position in life was survive the travails of being born.
 By those standards, a newly birthed kitten has achieved an equal accomplishment.

 The obscurity and poverty of my birth, however, have given me a great advantage over you for they required more shrewdness and abilities for daily sustenance than are required of a king to govern his entire kingdom.
-And what, most noble count, are your claims to distinction, to your pompous titles and preferments and immense wealth other than this accident of birth?
+And what, most noble count, are your claims to distinction, to your pompous titles and preferments and immense wealth other than merely an accident of birth?

-Figaro picks up an large-sized deck of 18th century playing cards first revealing the backs to the audience.
+NARRATOR: Figaro picks up a large-sized deck of 18th century playing cards first revealing the backs to the audience.